 What Are Some Notable Examples of Gag Orders?

-- Casey Anthony Trial (2011): A Florida court issued a gag order to limit attorneys’ public statements due to significant media coverage.
+- Casey Anthony Trial (2011): A Florida court issued a gag order to limit attorneysโ public statements due to significant media coverage.

-Can Gag Orders Be Challenged?
+Can Gag Orders Be Challenged on Free Speech Rights Grounds?

 - Public Interest Applies: Courts may modify orders if public transparency is deemed more important.